openlawteam/tribute-contracts/README.md

 - `ENV`: To indicate in which environment it is being executed: local, dev, or prod
 - `USE_IPFS`: To indicated the pinning service on IPFS should be enabled/disabled (if enabled cause delay in the responses)
 - `RELAYER_PK`: The PK of the account that will be used to sign the messages.
-- `NETWORK`: The network name that will be used by the relayer (use testnet for: rinkeby or ropsten), and mainnet for the main eth network
+- `NETWORK`: The network name that will be used by the relayer (use testnet for goerli and mainnet for the main ethereum network)
 - `JAWSDB_URL`: The postgres url: postgres://user:pwd@host:5432/db-name
 - `ALLOWED_DOMAINS`: The list of domains that should be allowed to send requests to the API
 - `ALCHEMY_API_URL`: The relayer API (alternative to Infura)